JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

 [^5]: [https://stackoverflow.com/questions/76841889/kubectl-error-memcache-go265-couldn-t-get-current-server-api-group-list-get](https://stackoverflow.com/questions/76841889/kubectl-error-memcache-go265-couldn-t-get-current-server-api-group-list-get)

-[^6]: > GitHub will remove any cache entries that have not been accessed in over 7 days.
-There is no limit on the number of caches you can store, but the total size of all caches in a repository is limited to 10 GB. [https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy)
+[^6]: *GitHub will remove any cache entries that have not been accessed in over 7 days.
+There is no limit on the number of caches you can store, but the total size of all caches in a repository is limited to 10 GB:* [https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy)